maglovskiNenad/password_manager/README.md

 Generate secure, random passwords of customizable length using Python's cryptographic libraries.

-### Local File Storage

-Save generated passwords to a file on your local machine to keep track of them.
-The application ensures:

-- Appending new passwords to an existing file.
-- Creating a new file if none exists.
-- Cross-Platform Access

 GUI Mode: A graphical interface for local users.

 Web Mode: Hosted on Render for easy access from any device with a browser.